liviaw/Seddit/README.md

 * Offline Support
 * Routing (URL fragment based routing)

 ## API

 The backend server will be where you'll be getting your data.
-Don't touch the code in the backend; although we've provided the source, it's meant to be a black box.
-Final testing will be done with our own backend so don't _assume_ any single piece of data will be there.
-Use the instructions provided in the backend/README.md to get it started.

 For the full docs on the API, start the backend server and navigate to the root (very likely to be `localhost:5000`, the exact url will be printed when you run the backend, see backend/README.md for more info).
 You'll see all the endpoints, descriptions and expected responses.

-## A Working Product
+## Compatibility
-Your application should be compatible with 'modern' Chrome, Safari, and Mozilla browsers.
-We will assume your browser has JavaScript enabled, and supports ES6 syntax.
+This application should be compatible with 'modern' Chrome, Safari, and Mozilla browsers, assuming your browser has JavaScript enabled, and supports ES6 syntax.

-### Writing HTML - Restrictions

-You are not permitted to edit the HTML provided in  *frontend/index.html* except you may change the `<head></head>` section to add your own styles and scripts.

-You are not permitted to add HTML files.

-You must create the HTML entirely via your JavaScript scripts.
-Your task is to manipulate and control your application _entirely_ dynamically!

-Also please use `.innerHTML` sparingly.
-Using `.innerHTML` amounts to the same thing as hardcoding your HTML.
-You'll be penalised if you rely on this method.
-Ask in the forum if you require more information.

-You are not permitted to use Javascript written by other people.

-You are not permitted to use NPM to install packages.

-You are not permitted to use frameworks (React, Angular, Vue ...)

-You are permitted to use small snippets of general purpose code from external sources such as Stack Overflow with proper attribution.

 ## Getting Started
 Clone the repository provided.
 It has a whole bunch of code, documentation, and a whole working server you'll need for